zdravkov/kendo-docs/getting-started/web/grid/walkthrough.md

 ## Grid Size

-By default, the grid will expand to fit the width and height of its container and contents.
+By default, the Grid has no height and expands vertically to fit its contents (for backwards compatibility, a scrollable MVC wrapper of the Grid has a 200px height for its scrollable data area).
 You can control the height of the grid by specifying a static pixel value.

     $("#grid").kendoGrid({
         height: 100,
         // other configuration